feitosa-daniel/feitosa-daniel.github.io/_pages/cv.md

 * Journal of Software: Evolution and Process (JSME)
 * Journal of Systems and Software (JSS)

-PC member of current of previous editions of:
+PC member of current or previous editions of:
 * ACM/SIGAPP Symposium on Applied Computing (SAC)
 * Euromicro Conference on Software Engineering and Advanced Applications (SEAA)
 * European Conference on Software Architecture (ECSA)